Starwort/SPLIWACA/README.md

 ### Iteration

-- Strings:
+- `STR`s:
-  - Iteration should occur over each character in the string
+  - Iteration should occur over each character in the object
-- Lists:
+- `LIST`s:
-  - Iteration should occur over each element of the list
+  - Iteration should occur over each element of the object
-- Dicts:
+- `DICT`s:
-  - Iteration should occur over the keys of the dict
+  - Iteration should occur over the keys of the object

 ### Object Access